 How do environmental monitoring sensors work?

 Environmental sensors work by taking constant measurements of the conditions that they are designed to monitor.
 As connected, Internet of Things (IoT) devices, the sensors are then able to wirelessly transmit data directly to a central repository, where it is tracked and analyzed to continually establish baseline measurements and to detect the beginnings of deviations from the norm.
+Here is a brief overview of how these sensors typically function:

-When deviations occur, an alert can be raised — and sent to personnel located anywhere, whether on-site or remote — which will then typically lead to investigation and development of an action plan.
+When deviations occur, an alert can be raised—and sent to personnel located anywhere, whether on-site or remote—which will then typically lead to investigation and development of an action plan.

-Benefits of environmental sensors
+Benefits of environmental sensor networks

 Environmental sensors and environmental monitoring methods deliver numerous benefits, including: